SuperrWu/Deep-Learning/Squence-Model/NLP.md

 2. The easiest way to obtain the semantic vector is to directly use the hidden state of the last input as the semantic vector C
 3. Convert variable length input into fixed length semantic vector
 * decode
-1. output the probablity of each time step according to (y_t-1, C_t-1)
+1. output the probablity of each time step according to (y_t-1, C)
 ### Attention-Model
 The normal encoder-decoder reads the input sentence and then translates it.
 People translation is to read one sentence and then translate one sentence.
 Because **memorizing a long paragraph of text is very difficult**.